The groups $G$ satisfying a functional equation $f(xk) = xf(x)$ for some $k \in G$: Witnesses

 {\sc Case} $m=-1$.
 Here $f(xk)=f(c_i)=1$ and $xf(x)=c_ik^{-1}f(c_ik^{-1})=c_ik^{-1}kc_i^{-1}=1$.

 {\sc Case} $m<-1$.
 Here $m+1<0$ so $f(xk)=f(c_ik^{m+1})=\prod_{j=0}^{-m-2} k^{-(m+1)-j} c_i^{-1}$, while

 Thus in each case $f(xk)$ equals $xf(x)$, as desired. \end{proof}

-By Proposition~\ref{P-inforder}, it suffices to consider \emph{torsion} groups (i.e., groups with all elements of finite order).
-Our focus is on finite groups (which are necessarily torsion).
+By Proposition~\ref{P-inforder}, it suffices to consider \emph{torsion} groups.
+Our focus is on \emph{finite} groups.
+Note that some of the results below do not require the group to be a torsion group.

 Denote the order of a group element $g$ by $|g|$.
-The constant $k\in G$ in~\eqref{definingidentity} must satisfy equation~\eqref{productformula} in Lemma~\ref{L0} below, and conversely if $k\in G$ satisfies~\eqref{productformula} a function $f$ can be constructed which makes $G$ into a $J$-group.
-Henceforth we call $k$ a \emph{witness} if it satisfies~\eqref{productformula}, and say that $(G,k)$ is a $J$-group, suppressing the role of $f$.
+We now show that the constant $k\in G$ in~\eqref{definingidentity} must satisfy equation~\eqref{productformula} below if it has finite order, and conversely if $k$ satisfies~\eqref{productformula} and $|k|$ is finite, then a function $f$ can be constructed which makes $G$ into a~$J$-group.

-\begin{lemma} Let $G$ be a torsion group.
-Then $G$ is a $J$-group if and only if there exists a constant $k\in G$ such that
+\begin{lemma} Let $G$ be a group with an element $k$ of finite order.
+Then $G$ is a $J$-group with constant $k$ if and only if

 \end{lemma}